 Inflammation is reduced and a sore throat is alleviated by eating ice cream.
 There is no need to add chocolate chunks or nuts to ice cream, these can worsen a sore throat.

 Tonsillitis surgery necessitates the consumption of ice cream.
 Patients should, however, drink clear beverages before consuming any ice cream.
-After some time, cold liquid diets like plain ice cream and plain yoghurt might be introduced to the patient.
+After some time, cold liquid diets like plain ice cream and plain yogurt might be introduced to the patient.

 When you’re sick, eating ice cream could actually aggravate the swelling in your throat because of its high sugar content.
 If you eat ice cream without washing your mouth out with water or gargling, sugar crystals will get stuck in your throat and exacerbate swelling.
 It is not suggested that you eat ice cream if you have a sore throat after consuming sweets or cold liquids.